StimulCross/donation-alerts/packages/api/README.md

 > **NOTE:** You must obtain an UUIDv4 client ID to subscribe users.
 This client ID is **NOT** the same as your Donation Alerts application client ID.
 Read more in the official Donation Alerts [documentation](https://www.donationalerts.com/apidoc#advertisement).

-> If you need to listen to real-time Donation Alerts notifications, consider using the [@donation-alerts/events](https://stimulcross.github.io/donation-alerts/modules/events.html) package.
+> **TIP:** If you need to listen to real-time Donation Alerts notifications, consider using the [@donation-alerts/events](https://stimulcross.github.io/donation-alerts/modules/events.html) package.
 This library makes it very straightforward to listen to supported Donation Alerts channels without any extra actions.

 To subscribe to private channels you can use [subscribeUserToPrivateChannels](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsCentrifugoApi.html#subscribeUserToPrivateChannels) method: